 With a 28-foot hill, Techny Prairie Park and Fields may seem overwhelming for smaller sledders.
 However, the hill has stairs making it a ball for kids of all ages.
 It is well lit at night and has a warming house for kids (or parents) who need a burst of heat.
 1750 Techny Rd.
 Online: nbparks.org).

 Century Park — Vernon Hills

 We love this one because of its awesome warming shelter (open weekends only) and nearby restrooms.
-Sledding is permitted when snow is considered by the Park District to be deep enough; a sign posted sign near the hill will tell you if sledding is permitted on any given day (the website has the information, too).
+Sledding is permitted when snow is considered by the Park District to be deep enough; a sign posted near the hill will tell you if sledding is permitted on any given day.
 Century Park has an ice rink with skate rentals, as well as candy and hot drinks available for purchase.
-Located at the north end of Indianwood Drive in Vernon Hills (847-996-6800 or online at vhparkdistrict.org).
+1401 Indianwood Dr. Online: vhparkdistrict.org.

 North Salk Park — Rolling Meadows

 Very family friendly, especially for little ones because it’s one of the few hills with steps for the climb back up.
 There is no sledding allowed if a red flag is posted; a yellow flag means use caution.
 In the evenings, the hill is lit up.
-Located at 3160 Owl Dr. in Rolling Meadows (847-818-3220 or online at rmparks.org).
+3160 Owl Dr. Online: rmparks.org.

 — Maria Chambers & Jen Peterson